Asian American Plays, by Authors (L)

 - The Superfirends of Flushing Queens (AATC, 1999)

 Picture four Asian friends: a Korean, a Chinese, a Japanese and a Vietnamese, who struggle for the perfect grade in the academically advanced Flushing High School.
-But what you see isn’t always what you get.
-Underneath all the ethnic stereotypes, the girls endure some pretty dysfunctional home lives.
-They long to escape from their oppressing families and see the scholarship to Harvard as a means of freeing themselves.
-And through all their struggles, Linda, Eve, Michelle and Liat learn that good friends always stand together.
+But underneath all the ethnic stereotypes, the girls endure dysfunctional home lives and long to escape from their oppressing families with that scholarship to Harvard.
 As soon as one friend is in trouble, they morph into their altar egos Wonder Girl,, Slut Girl, Dyke Girl and Nerd Girl and jump into their Invisible BMW to rescue those friends in need.
 Because whatever may ail them at home, when they’re together and in school, they will always be the Superfriends of Flushing Queens.

 - Measure of a Man (Vancouver Canadian Theatre, 2013)